Beacon of the day | Rural 'boy' becomes Jamaica's Rhodes Scholar 2021; he almost didn't apply - Jamaica Beacon

 Fitzroy noted: “I had heard Mr. Raymond Treasure, my former high school principal, say repeatedly in school functions that Jamaica’s first Rhodes Scholar was from York Castle – over 100 years ago!
 These thoughts wouldn’t leave me; and then I decided I’d apply just to get the feel of going through the process and then re-apply next year if I wasn’t successful.”

-Fitzroy further stated that, when he finally got the good news, he was hit by a wave of emotions.
-“First there was just utter shock, then an immense sense of gratitude, followed by sheer excitement,” he added.
+Fitzroy was hit by a wave of emotions when he was informed that he is the finalist selected.
+“First there was just utter shock, then an immense sense of gratitude, followed by sheer excitement,” he said.

 He, in 2014 , was Jamaica’s top performer in the Caribbean Secondary Examination Certificate (CSEC), administered by the Caribbean Examination Council.
 He said he attained the best grade available (Grade One) in the 12 subjects he sat.
 Fitzroy later reaped success in 12 subjects at the Caribbean Advanced Proficiency Examination (CAPE) level.